AUTO PATROL ROBOT

 • Role: Algorithm Developer

-• HardWare: Jeston Orin NX, RGB Camera, Micro Array.
+• HardWare: Jeston Orin NX, RGB Camera, Lidar, Micro Array, etc.

-The final user interaction and platform management experience were heavily influenced by various on-site constraints.
-Nearly half of the development time was spent in field testing, refining functionalities such as vehicle stability, obstacle avoidance, voice responsive sensitivity, and real-time video streaming.
-Early deployments always ended in failure, plagued by unexpected issues like loose cables, network latency, and minor hardware failures.
-Over months of iterative debugging and optimization, we finally achieved a relatively stable system.
+The final user interaction and platform management experience were shaped by real-world constraints.
+Nearly half of the development cycle was dedicated to field testing, where I refined vehicle stability, obstacle avoidance, voice responsiveness, and real-time streaming.
+Early deployments often failed due to issues such as loose cables, network latency, and hardware faults.
+Through months of iterative debugging and optimization, these problems were systematically resolved, resulting in a stable and reliable system for sustained outdoor operation.

 • Date: 2024 Oct -